 There was basically no difference between the groups.
 They did equally well — or equally poorly, if you prefer.
 All the patients had the same experience that pretty much everyone with chronic back pain has: they got better slowly but surely over the course of a few weeks, roughly exactly as they would have without any therapy at all.
-The researchers found that “SMT is unlikely to result in relevant early pain reduction in patients with acute low back pain.”Both groups did equally well — or equally poorly, if you prefer.
+The researchers found that “SMT is unlikely to result in relevant early pain reduction in patients with acute low back pain.”

 Now you might say, “Well, good: chiropractic was as good as drugs, so it could replace drugs.
 And that’s good!”
 But those drugs, taken in the quantities the subjects took them, are cheap and safe as houses.
 And their low cost was roughly appropriate for their took-the-edge-off effectiveness.
 Chiropractic therapy, by contrast, would have cost an order of magnitude more and required spending time on appointments with chiropractors.

 So, yes, SMT “worked” — but how well?
 How impressed are you by SMT’s performance in this test?
 On a scale of ten?